 Bayonne Veterinarian Describes Wellness Exams

-Much like a physical checkup for a human being, a pet wellness exam includes a physical inspection of your pet from nose to tail.
-Our Staten Island & Bayonne veterinarian will begin by weighing and measuring your pet, checking to make sure it’s within a healthy weight for its size.
-Obesity is a problem in the pet world just as much as it is with humans, so if your pet is overweight, we’ll educate you on pet nutrition, activity, and weight loss.
+A pet wellness exam includes a physical inspection of your pet from nose to tail.
+Our Staten Island and Bayonne veterinarian will begin by weighing and measuring your pet, checking to make sure it’s within a healthy weight for its size.
+Obesity is a problem in the pet world just as much as it is with humans, so if your pet is overweight, we’ll explain pet nutrition, activity, and weight loss.

 Our doctor will inspect your pet’s skin and coat, looking for fleas, ticks, and other parasites.
 Parasites such as mites can also infect the ear, so we’ll check there, as well.
 Your pet’s mouth can give clues to an amazing number of physical health problems, so the doctor will check its teeth, gums, and tongue for redness, swelling, sore spots or extremely bad breath.
 Pet breath isn’t always the best-smelling thing, but if your pet’s mouth is exceptionally rank, it can be a sign of an infection in the internal organs.
 The same goes for redness in the tongue or gums; they can be signs of a more generalized infection.

 Active Prevention in a Pet Wellness Exam in Staten Island

 Checking your pet’s current health is an important diagnostic tool for treating existing health problems, but a more important part of the pet wellness exam is to prevent disease and other problems from ever happening.

 - Give your pet annual vaccinations to prevent serious or deadly diseases